Policy and Procedure Name:

 staff must contact the MCO to request the specific information needed.

-If the MCO does not respond to the request after three business days,
+the MCO does not respond to the request after three business days, claims

-fails to respond to the second request, claims services staff must report the
+to respond to the second request, claims services staff must report the issue

-issue to their supervisor.
-The BWC supervisor must call the MCO supervisor to
+to their supervisor.
+The BWC supervisor must call the MCO supervisor to discuss

 iv.
 Claims